Creating a place where children can learn and flourish

 Barton Farm Academy will be a feeder primary for the Henry Beaufort School.
 We are already working closely with them to ensure that children have a seamless transition to their secondary school.
 Our partnership will mean that Kings Barton is truly a learning community, with lifelong learning opportunities from the early years right through to higher education.
 Find out more about the Henry Beaufort School here.

 The planning application for the building was approved in October 2015.
-Building work will start on site in early 2018.
+Building work will start on site in spring 2019.

 At other times of the year, you will need to apply directly to the Academy.
 Please contact us for more information.